ChalmersGU-AI-course/AI-lecture-slides/lecture3.md

   ![](img/tsp-sequence.png){:height="200px"}

-- Variants of this approach get within 1% of optimal
+- Variants of this approach can very quickly get
-  very quickly with thousands of cities
+  within 1% of optimal solution for thousands of cities

 ----

-## Hill climbing search (4.1.1--4.1.2)
+## Hill climbing search (4.1.1)
+{:.no_toc}

-Also called gradient/steepest ascent/descent,
+Also called (gradient/steepest) (ascent/descent),
-or greedy local search.
+or greedy local search

 - **function** HillClimbing(*graph*, *initialState*):
   - *current* := *initialState*